rahul7976/style-dictionary/README.md

 ```

 ### config.json
-This tells the style dictionary build system how and what to build.
+This tells the style dictionary build system on how and what to build.
 The default file path is config.json in the root of the project, but you can name it whatever you want, just pass in the `--config` flag.
 ```json
 {
   "source": ["properties/**/*.json"],